johnhebron/portfolio-hugo-blocks/content/authors/admin/_index.md

 ## About Me

-Hi, I’m John 👋 I am a Senior Software Engineer (5+ years) with a passion for building teams and services.
-I am hoping to find a medium size company (~200+) where I can make a real impact beyond just my day-to-day coding.
+Hi, I’m John 👋 I am a Senior Software Engineer (6+ years) with a passion for building teams and services.
+I am hoping to find a great company where I can make a real impact beyond just my day-to-day coding.
 I’m looking for an amazing team where I can be a “culture add”, not just a “culture fit”.